Debt Repayment for Households Needing to Rebuild their Credit Quickly

 Put together a spending plan (aka “budget”) so you know how much you can spend on all aspects of your life.

 If you get a raise at work, take on another job to earn a second salary, receive a cash gift, or get a tax refund, split the additional income between your emergency savings fund, a retirement plan, and your Debt Landslide repayment plan.
-You do not need to split the income evenly, but commit to contributing a fair share to each activity.
+You do not need to split the income evenly but you do need to commit to contributing a fair share to each activity.

 Continue to live below your budget so that you avoid consumer debts in the future.